vijay-shankaranand/tp/docs/UserGuide.md

 * Deadline is a date in the format YYYY-MM-DD.
 * Deadline should not be before today's date.
 * Event name should be the **name of an already existing event**.
+* Tasks with a deadline after the event's date are allowed to be created to accommodate post-event related tasks such as After-Action Review.
 * Reminder will be shown on the home page of JobFestGo for tasks within 3 days of the deadline.

 Examples: